cyril279/zmk-config-one42/README.md

 1. Log into (or sign up for) your personal GitHub account.
 2. Fork this repository ([instructions](https://docs.github.com/en/get-started/quickstart/fork-a-repo))
 3. Edit the (newly forked) one42.keymap file to suit your needs
-4. Once saved/committed, you will need to manually trigger the 'workflow' to start building a new version of your firmware with the updated keymap (see [Firmware files](#firmware-files) for more details).
+4. Once saved/committed, you might need to manually trigger the 'workflow' to start building a new version of your firmware with the updated keymap (see [Firmware files](#firmware-files) for more details).

 ## Instructions (Git-local)
 1. Log into (or sign up for) your personal GitHub account.